RenqlSYSU/renqlsysu.github.io/_posts/2018-07-22-ncl-coordinate.md

   ;Calculates the pressure differences of a hybrid coordinate system Pa [kg/(m s2)]
   ;the return array will have an additional level dimension compare to PS
-  ;The size of the level dimension is one less then the size of hyai
+  ;The size of the level dimension is one less then the size of hyai ;ps and p0 should have the same unit, Pa or hPa

   lev = (/  1,  2,  3,  5,   7, 10, 20, 30, \
            50, 70,100,150, 200,250,300,400, \